 Despite warnings from the authorities and his continuing ill-health, Wei resumes his campaign for democracy and human rights, establishing contacts with other Chinese activists and the Western media.
 He denounces human rights violations in China, and writes articles, including an opinion piece published in 'The New York Times' on 18 November.

-1994 - On 1 April, soon after a meeting with United States assistant secretary of state for human rights and humanitarian affairs, Wei vanishes into police custody.
-Officials claim that he is under investigation for having committed "new crimes."
+1994 - Wei meets with the United States assistant secretary of state for human rights and humanitarian affairs on 27 February.
+Two days later, on 1 April, he vanishes into police custody.
+Officials claim that he is under investigation for having committed "new crimes".
 Once again he is denied contact with his family and friends.

 His conviction is condemned by governments around the world, including the US, Britain, France and Germany.
 The human rights organisation Amnesty International says his jailing is a mockery of justice and his sentencing an outrage.

-1996 - While still in custody Wei is awarded the European Parliament's Sakharov Prize for Freedom of Thought.
-The prize seeks "in the spirit of Andrei Sakharov ... to honour individuals or organisations who have devoted themselves to the defence of human rights and fundamental freedoms and the struggle against oppression and injustice."
+1996 - Wei is awarded the European Parliament's Sakharov Prize for Freedom of Thought.
+The prize seeks "in the spirit of Andrei Sakharov ... to honour individuals or organisations who have devoted themselves to the defence of human rights and fundamental freedoms and the struggle against oppression and injustice".

-The same year, Wei also wins the Robert F. Kennedy Memorial Human Rights Award.
+During 1996, Wei is also awarded the Robert F. Kennedy Memorial Human Rights Award.

 1997 - Chinese President Jiang Zemin makes a historic trip to America, where he meets with US President Bill Clinton.
 Soon after, on 16 November, Wei is released from prison and deported to the US, along with Wang Dan, another imprisoned Chinese dissident who was active in the Tiananmen Square democracy movement of 1989.
 At the time it is reported that Jiang Zemin and Clinton agreed on a deal to secure the releases during their talks.
 Wei later maintains that he was not freed but sent into exile as a further punishment.